Measuring Progress Without Numbers

 Here are some non scale victories to become aware of and celebrate when improving your health and wellness.

 One big benefit of training has little to do with appearance.
 Brain Imaging proves that endorphins are released during bouts of exercise.
 Endorphins are essentially our body’s own naturally produced opioids and have the ability to reduce depression and anxiety, making our workouts mood-enhancing and, with consistency, mood-stabilizing.
 Noting how we feel, especially in comparison to when the latest goal was set, could indicate which direction we are headed.
 You may want to keep a journal to be able to track this information effectively.

-Regularly “checking in” with ourselves will bring clarity.
-Determine if going to the gym feels like a chore or if it is something to look forward to, then ask yourself why.
+Regularly “checking in” with ourselves will bring mental clarity.
+Determine if your training feels like a chore or if it is something to look forward to, then ask yourself why.
 The answers are telling signs of what is and isn’t working.
 The why is one key to unlocking solutions.